Fernanda Viégas: Collective intelligence and public visualization

 A second stream of work, in partnership with Martin Wattenberg, centers on collective intelligence and the public use of data visualization.

 Her work with visualizations such as History Flow and Chromogram led to some of the earliest publications on the dynamics of Wikipedia, including the first scientific study of the repair of vandalism.

 Viégas is one of the founders of IBM's experimental Many Eyes website, created in 2007, which seeks to make visualization technology accessible to the public.
 In addition to broad uptake from individuals, the technology from Many Eyes has been used by nonprofits and news outlets such as the New York Times Visualization Lab.

 Art

 Viégas is also known for her artistic work, which explores the medium of visualization for explorations of emotionally charged digital data.
 An early example is Artifacts of the Presence Era, an interactive installation at the Boston Center for the Arts in 2003, which featured a video-based timeline of visitor interactions with the museum.

 She often works with Martin Wattenberg to visualize emotionally charged information.
 An example of these works is their piece "Web Seer", which is a visualization of Google Suggest.
 The Fleshmap series (started in 2008) uses visualization to portray aspects of sensuality, and includes work on the web, video, and installations.
 In 2012, she launched the Wind Map project, which displays continuously updated forecasts of wind patterns across the United States.

+Works by Viégas and Wattenberg are in the collection of the Museum of Modern Art, and were include in Pirouette: Turning Points in Design, a 2025 exhibition that features "widely recognized design icons [...] highlighting pivotal moments in design history."